 Morning: Visit Èze

-🚌 Getting to Èze from Nice: Unlike most day trips on your Nice itinerary, Èze is the only one I do NOT recommend taking a train to visit. Èze is located on a hill top while the Èze train station on the other hand is not!
-If you take the train, you then have roughly an hour walk uphill to reach the actual village.
-Instead, take the #602 bus from the Vauban GR bus terminal and make sure you get off at Èze Village.
+🚌 Getting to Èze from Nice: Unlike most day trips on your Nice itinerary, Èze is the only one I do NOT recommend taking a train to visit. Èze is located on a hilltop while the Èze train station, on the other hand, is not!
+If you take the train, you then have roughly an hour’s walk uphill to reach the actual village.
+While the walk is beautiful, to save time take the #602 bus from the Vauban bus terminal and make sure you get off at Èze Village.

 To keep in mind: when we went, we actually went to Èze in the afternoon instead of the morning.
 However, it was PACKED!
 It was so busy it was actually hard to enjoy the medieval charm of the town.
 I recommend starting your day in Èze instead, which hopefully will mean you will beat the crowds!

 Èze is quite small so the main thing to do during your visit is to explore the tiny streets and pop into local shops and cafes.
-But, when visiting Èze, you cannot miss the Jardin Exotique!
-We were debating whether or not it was worth it, but I can confirm, it is definitely worth it.
+However, you also cannot miss the Jardin Exotique, the village’s main attraction!
+During our trip, we were debating whether or not it was worth it, but I can confirm, it definitely is.

-⏰ We spent just over 1 hour exploring the gardens
+⏰ Time needed: We spent just over 1 hour exploring the gardens

-⛰️ The Jardin Exotique sits on a hilltop and has a spectacular view of the French Riviera.
+⛰️ To keep in mind: The Jardin Exotique sits on a hilltop and has a spectacular view of the French Riviera.
 This also means there are a lot of stairs and uphill walking is required!

-🎟️ Tickets are only available in person, they cannot be bought in advance.
+🎟️ Tickets: Tickets are only available in person, they cannot be bought in advance.
+We had to wait in line to get our tickets so be prepared give yourself some buffer time in your itinerary!

 Afternoon: Villefranche-sur-Mer